GiulioRossetti/dynetx/docs/tutorial.rst

 Tutorial
 ========

-Start here to begin working with DyNet.
+Start here to begin working with DyNetx.

 Creating a graph
 ----------------